swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 Note, that, unlike with built tool plugins, there is no `plugins` clause for command plugins — this is because they are applied explicitly by user action and not implicitly when building targets.

-Users can then invoke this custom command using the `swift` `package` invocation:
+Users can then invoke this command plugin using the `swift` `package` invocation:

 ```shell
 ❯ swift package generate-documentation
 ```

-Since no `--target` options are provided, SwiftPM passes all the package’s targets to the plugin (in this simple example, just `MyLibraryTarget`).
+Since no `--target` options are provided, SwiftPM passes all the package’s regular targets to the plugin (in this simple example, just the `MyLibrary` target).

-The plugin should emit the path at which it generated the documentation.
+The plugin would usually print the path at which it generated the documentation.

 ## Example 2: Formatting Source Code